santoguiia/ros2-slam-exploration/README.md

 ## Usage

-To run the full Autonomous Exploration, you will need **3 Terminals**.
+To run the full Autonomous Exploration, it is recommended to use **3 separate terminals** to monitor each component.

 ### Terminal 1: Simulation & SLAM